Why the Need for the Chronic Care Management Program?

 - Comprehensive care plan established, implemented, revised, or monitored.

 The G Code G2058 will pay for additional 20 minute increments of non-complex CCM clinical staff time beyond the initial 20 minutes to be billed under CPT 99490.
 G2058 can be billed a maximum of two times along within a given service period for a given beneficiary.

 If 60 minutes or more of clinical staff time are billed per calendar month two additional CPT codes for Complex CCM may be used in place of CPT 99490.

 Services for billing CPT 99490 are very similar to billing Complex CCM.
-However, to bill Complex CCM codes it requires medical decision making of moderate to high complexity as well as “establishment of substantial revision” of the care plan versus the “establishment, implementation, revision or monitoring” of the care plan for CPT Code 99490.
+However, to bill Complex CCM codes it requires medical decision making of moderate to high complexity and establishment, implementation, revision or monitoring of a comprehensive care plan for CPT Code 99490.

 CPT Code 99487 can be billed if 60 minutes of clinical staff time directed by a physician or qualified health care professional, per calendar month to provide CCM services and pays approximately $93.67.